 - Humanity in Action encourages collaboration.
 Proposals may be submitted by Fellows and Senior Fellows and partners from their own networks.

-We thank the RNR Foundation for their generous support of this project.
+We thank the RNR Foundation and the Citizens Charitable Foundation (CCF) for their generous support of this project.